5 Key Characteristics of Effective Advertising

 2. Value Proposition - Whats In It For Them

-Value propositions are typically only displayed on home pages and product pages, but any effective ad will communicate it indirectly.
-Your business’s value proposition is what defines your competitive edge.
-A value proposition should be short and sweet; it is simply meant to help potential clients understand what you offer and why they should choose you to meet their needs.
-If this cannot be achieved in a few succinct words, then it might be time to re-evaluate the core of what you are offering.
-Below are some examples of value propositions that hit the nail on the head.
-These businesses have made it clear that they understand what they have to offer and know how to communicate it:
+Value propositions are typically displayed on home pages and product pages, but any effective ad will communicate it indirectly.
+Your business’s value proposition defines your competitive edge.
+A value proposition should be short and sweet; it is simply meant to help potential clients understand what you offer and why they should choose your business.

 3. Quality Content and Design

-No matter what the goals of your advertisement are, it is most important to connect with your target audience and make an impact on them.
+No matter what the goals of your advertisement might be, it is most important to connect with your target audience and make an impact on them.
 Your advertisement should serve to inform, persuade, and remind.
-Keep these three objectives in mind as you work to determine what quality content and design look like for your business.
+Keep these three objectives in mind as you work to determine what top-notch content and design look like for your business.

 4. The Call-to-Action (CTA)

 Although a call-to-action should not be a part of every advertisement, it is extremely important in the ones that include it.
-The CTA is simply a prompt that directs your audience to take some kind of action.
+The CTA is simply a prompt that directs your audience to take action.
 Common CTAs include “Sign up,” “Learn more,” and, “Buy now.”

-A strong CTA is important because, without it, your target audience might not understand what the next best steps are, even if they are interested in your products or services.
+Without a strong CTA, your target audience might not understand what the next best steps are, even if they are interested in your products or services.
 A strong CTA that makes sense with the rest of your ad can be an effective way to gain customers, subscribers, likes, and shares.
 It can help you collect contact information, such as email addresses, and help you build a network to connect with for future advertisements and to make future sales.

 Advertising truly is an art.
-When you are able to combine the 5 elements above with your existing brand story you will find that you are able to connect better and convert more customers.
+When you are able to combine the five elements above with your existing brand story, you will be able to connect and convert more effectively.

 Need help with your advertising?

-At Scorpion we use the most up to date technology to get the most of your search and social advertising.
+At Scorpion we use cutting-edge technology to get the most of your search and social advertising.
 We even use artificial intelligence to help you rank higher organically on search engines with SEO.
 The best part about it?
 We have the team to manage it for you so you can focus on your business.
 We have helped thousands of small business owners just like you get the most of online advertising.
 Get started with Scorpion.

 Not ready to talk to someone yet, then check out this guide to online advertising.